 It raises "NameError: undefined local variable or method `lo' for main:Object."
 But if you look at the values afterwards you get lo -> 3, la -> nil.

-#1 Updated by Eric Hodel almost 3 years ago
+#1 Updated by Eric Hodel about 3 years ago

 - Status changed from Open to Rejected

 Ruby parses left to right, so it see "lo" on the assignment side of the if.
 Since no local variable "lo" has been encountered yet it must be a method.
 Ruby then encounters the assignment to lo and creates the local variable.